ebenpack/ebenpack.github.io/pages/projects/lidrisp.markdown

         <button id="eval">Eval</button>
     </div>
     <p>It's a lisp!
 Or maybe a scheme!
 And it's written in idris!</p>
     <p>How's it work?
-Write some scheme in top pane, hit the 'eval' button, and see the results in the bottom pane.</p>
+Write some scheme in the top pane, hit the 'eval' button, and see the results in the bottom pane.</p>
     <p><a href="https://github.com/ebenpack/lidrisp">Check it out</a></p>
 </div>
 <script>main.initLidrisp();</script>